Marcinthecloud/DSE-Pokemon-Graph/README.md

 The data comes to us from the [pokeapi](https://github.com/PokeAPI/pokeapi).
 I took the liberty of cleaning the data files and choosing the ones that had relationships applicable to a graph database.
 I've also changed the file and header names to help new comers better understand what's happening inside DSE Graph.

 ###Issues
-* Evolution paths seem to be incorrect in the data.
-I'll be fixing that soon
+* Some data needs to be cleaned further for null property values

 ###Prerequisites